 David France – Project Manager

 I’m passionate about sustainability, especially when it comes to our food, but having spent a long time working within the food industry I have seen first-hand how our current system leads to huge volumes of good food being wasted.
 I worked most recently at the charity Fareshare where I was involved with a national programme that connects charity groups with their local stores to access surplus food.
-I have seen how surplus food can be a lifeline to vulnerable people.
-I believe that within our communities we all have the power and the responsibility to support each other, and that’s why I am so excited to be part of Eggcup!
+I have seen how surplus food can be used to engage people and build connections within our neighbourhoods.
+I believe that by coming together communities can design and be part of the best solutions to solve local problems and support each other, and that’s what Eggcup is all about!

 Phil Tarney – Operations Manager